mohammedeloon/booking_bot/README.md

 # booking_bot

-## This project automates the process of booking hotels with a flexible customization for country and dates and returns data in tabular form
+## This project automates the process of booking hotels with a flexible customization for country and dates and returns data in tabular form.